 2014 FOW celebrated its 90th Anniversary with special events and extensive improvements to Valley Green Inn.

 2018 FOW completes Strategic Blueprint for 2018-2020.
 Forbidden Drive is designated the Pennsylvania Trail of the Year by the Pennsylvania Department of Conservation and Natural Resources.

 Conservation & Restoration

-FOW protects the natural beauty and wildness of Wissahickon Valley Park.
-With our volunteers, we implement projects aimed that encourage balanced regeneration of native plant and wildlife species, reduce stormwater erosion, and preserve the man-made trails, bridges, and other park structures.
+FOW conserves the natural beauty and wildness of Wissahickon Valley Park.
+With our volunteers, we implement projects that encourage balanced regeneration of native plant and wildlife species, reduce stormwater erosion, and preserve the man-made trails, bridges, and other park structures.

 - The Sustainable Trails Initiative is a multi-stage commitment by Friends of the Wissahickon to help make the 50 miles of natural surface National Recreation Trails in Wissahickon Valley Park an environmentally and socially sustainable system that works for all park users.

 - The Protect Our Watershed program is pursuing initiatives aimed at better understanding and resolving flooding and excessive stormwater runoff that severely impact the health of the Wissahickon Creek and its tributaries.

 - Since 1996, FOW’s Structures Crew has completed countless building projects throughout the Wissahickon, with the goal of maintaining the integrity and heritage of the park.